josephgeorgegit/videoapi-doc/Readme.md

 If you would like to unmount the element before a video is uploaded, you can call the unmount() function

 `recorder.unmount()`

+Player: vpply_player_pv1.6.js
+The player component will return a video element with the video loaded using the vpply_id returned from the recorder components.

+place an element inside your HTML code with an id of vpply-video-element

+<div id="vpply-video-element"></div>
+To use the script load the player module and configure it using your primary key and video id. video id is the value returned from the video recorder as a reference to a video

+import * as player from 'https://vpply-assets.s3.ap-southeast-2.amazonaws.com/js/vpply_player_pv1.6.min.js'

+player.configure(primary_key, vpply_id)
+to unmount the player call the destroy function

+player.destroy()

+Interview Player: vpply_interview_player_pv1.3.js
+The interview player component plays back a jobseekers video interview.

+place an element inside your HTML code with an id of vpply-interview-player

+<div id="vpply-interview-player"></div>
+call the interview players configure function using your primary key, interview id and questions

+Interview_id is the returned value of the interview recorder as a reference to a bundle of videos. questions is an array of strings.
+Pass the questions in the same order they were answered in the interview_recorder.

+import * as player from 'https://vpply-assets.s3.ap-southeast-2.amazonaws.com/js/vpply_interview_player_pv1.3.min.js'

+questions = [
+    {question: 'string'},
+    {question: 'string'}
+]

+player.configure(primary_key, interview_id, questions)
+to close the player call the destroy function

+player.destroy()